Download Our Spring Menu Collection

 Find Out Why You Should Spend a Sunday in Toulon

-Sunday really is an ideal time to visit Toulon as the traffic is lighter, it’s easier to park and the market is in full swing.
-It’s a good market with the top part North African stalls, leading down to the fruit and veg section, ending in clothes near the harbour.
+Sunday is an ideal time to visit Toulon as the traffic is lighter, it’s easier to park, and the market is in full swing.
+It’s a good market, with the top part being North African stalls, leading down to the fruit and veg section and ending in clothes near the harbour.

-…Continue reading here to discover why Lynne recommends visiting this port city on a Sunday for the lively street market scene.
-Visit Toulon any day of the week and take advantage of the 45-minute ride, during tourist season, train (le petit train).
+Visit this port city on a Sunday for the lively street market scene.
+Visit Toulon any day of the week and take advantage of the 45-minute ride during the tourist season train (le petit train).
 There are some good restaurants and an interesting museum that includes Provencal artwork.

 Please share this with friends and family.